bmsgit1/digit_classification/README.md

   Epoch 29: 9610 / 10000 (96.1%)
   Training took 15.84347275 seconds

-- I will next write code to optimise the model's hyper-parameters on the validation set, and to plot classification accuracy vs epochs for each data set to detect the extent of overfitting.
+- I will next write code to optimise the model's hyper-parameters on the validation set, plot classification accuracy vs epochs for each data set to detect the extent of overfitting, and implement neuron dropout.
 I am building up to writing a CNN to solve the digit classification problem.